DeepDreamsAI/EduPilot/README.md

 Login: Users can log in to their accounts by providing their credentials.

-Signup: New users can create an account by providing necessary information.
+Signup: New users can create an account by providing the necessary information.

 Signout: Users can securely sign out of their accounts.